TeddyTelanoff/C4-lang/README.md

 Step 2) Clone the C4-lang repo.
 Can be as simple as downloading and extracting the zip.

-Step 3) Open the root folder with a command processor.
+Step 3) Open the root folder with an admin command processor.
 The same folder containing this README file.

-Step 4) Enter the command: go run .
+Step 4) Enter the command: go run run.go

 Step 5) C4 should now be installed.
 You can use the command C4 anywhere where you can use the go command.